 To file your corporation’s annual return, go to the corporation’s registry profile and select the “Make Changes” drop-down list.
 On that drop-down list, you will find the option to file an annual return.

-It is the responsibility of the corporation or other entity to keep their information on the public record accurate and up-to-date.
+It is the responsibility of the corporation or other entity to keep their information on the public record and beneficial ownership information accurate and up-to-date.

 Update your company information